 What to eat

-Saiti or Tsaiti, a fried pie typical of the Laconia region with local goat’s cheese and fresh herbs.
+Saiti or Tsaiti, is a fried pie typical of the Laconia region with local goat’s cheese and fresh herbs.

 Where to drink